eliu0412/group-project-codelingo/README.md

 ## Conclusion

-Duolingo for Programming aspires to transform the way programming is taught by integrating gamification elements with structured learning modules.
+Codelingo aspires to transform the way programming is taught by integrating gamification elements with structured learning modules.
 By inspiring competitiveness and accountability, we aim to enhance motivation and create a thriving community of learners.
 Join us in our mission to make programming education more engaging and accessible to everyone.